Albert-Weller Award

 Division of Photochemistry and German Bunsen Society for Physical Chemistry

-Year award location Surname institute
+Year award ceremony name institute

-dr Felix Strieth-Kalthoff
+Dr. Felix Strieth-Kalthoff

 Friedrich Schiller University Jena

-2020 Online lecture conference dr Michael Peter Kathan
+2020 Online lecture conference Dr. Michael Peter Kathan

-dr Yusen Luo
+Dr. Yusen Luo

 Humboldt University of Berlin